gregorriegler/gregorriegler.github.io/_drafts/2022-01-05-running-a-company-coding-dojo.md

 They get better at writing code that works, is more maintainable, and more secure, in less time.
 What boss wouldn't want that?

----
-Are you also running a Coding Dojo / Coderetreat at your company?
-Awesome, I would love to learn how you do it!
+## Conclusion
+A Coding Dojo is a great and fun way to provide developers with the space they need to get better at their job.
+I hope there is something like this at your company, too.
+At least I'd recommend that.
-Feel free to contact me.
+If you need any help with that, feel free to contact me.